-

 Bind CA certificates to the virtual server

 A CA whose certificate is present on the Citrix ADC appliance must issue the client certificate used for client authentication.
-You must bind this certificate to the Citrix ADC virtual server that will carry out client authentication.
+Bind this certificate to the Citrix ADC virtual server that performs client authentication.

 You can bind CA certificates to the SSL virtual server in any order.
 The appliance forms the proper order during client certificate verification.